Top tech trends to look out for in 2022

 With that said, what makes the Metaverse an exciting tech trend is that it will be far more immersive than just Internet-connected virtual reality – as well as augmented reality – combined: it is the start of a future in which the true potential of the Internet can be realised.
 As the academic paper ‘Educational applications of metaverse: possibilities and limitations’ defines the Metaverse:

-“The metaverse refers to a virtual reality existing beyond reality.
+“The 'Metaverse' refers to a virtual reality existing beyond reality.
 It is a compound word of ‘meta’, meaning transcendence and virtuality, and ‘universe’, meaning world and universe.
 This term refers to the digitised earth as a new world expressed through digital media such as smartphones and the Internet.”

 Of course, the benefits of such a level of connectivity and immersiveness are innumerable: to expand on the concept of education in the Metaverse, which the above essay discusses, the enhancement of the metaverse will be invaluable to engineering and manufacturing.
 It will be equipped to offer better STEM training across the industry, as engineers in training will be able to have a ‘virtually’ hands-on experience of interacting with an industrial plant, factory systems, and so on and so forth.

 The Linde Virtual Academy (LVA) is a strong example of how virtual reality is already being utilised in STEM training.
 The company is dedicated to VR-focused training in many industries, particularly oil and gas, and focuses on training in VR simulations.
-LVA explains that the Metaverse would be similar to what it has already created itself, wherein a trainee works on a real-life replica of an industrial plant in virtual reality. “[T]his plant would be ever-changing, constantly online, and you would never know what to expect,” says the company's website.
+LVA explains that the Metaverse would be similar to what the company has already created itself, wherein a trainee works on a real-life replica of an industrial plant in virtual reality. “[T]his plant would be ever-changing, constantly online, and you would never know what to expect,” says the company's website.
 “Much like in real life, trainees could be presented with unpredictable obstacles … such as a fire or a hydrocarbon release or mechanical failures.”

 The next frontier of 3D printing